MihailCosmin/AutoMonkey/README.md

 # AutoMonkey
-Python Automation using Mouse and Keyboard for the masses
+Python Automation using Mouse and Keyboard, for the masses